nandan-desai-extras/Android-Privacy-Issues/README.md

 The severity of this issue is marked as 'high' because, any app running a foreground or a background service can continuously monitor and detect even the slightest rotation or movement of your phone and create a 3D visualization of your body movements.
 This issue can turn any app into a spyware.

+**Our suggestion to the Android team**:

-The aforementioned sensors need to be protected with permissions just like WiFi, Bluetooth, Camera etc.
+In the future versions of Android, the aforementioned sensors need to be protected with permissions just like WiFi, Bluetooth, Camera etc.

 Related links:
 [Motion sensors](https://developer.android.com/guide/topics/sensors/sensors_motion)